syncfusion/ej2-vue-docs/src/maps/maps/markers.md

 ## Multiple marker groups

-Multiple groups of markers can be added in the Maps using the [`markerSettings`](../api/maps/markerSettingsModel) property  in which the properties of markers are added as an array.
-The customization for the markers can be done with the [`markerSettings`](../api/maps/markerSettingsModel) property.
+Multiple groups of markers can be added in the Maps using the [`markerSettings`](../api/maps/markerSettingsModel) in which the properties of markers are added as an array.
+The customization for the markers can be done with the [`markerSettings`](../api/maps/markerSettingsModel).

 {% tab template= "maps/getting-started", isDefaultActive=true %}